sasoria/microfrontend-modules-demo/README.md

 # Microfrontend-modules-demo

-This demo takes advantage of Ecma Script Modules (ESM) to do client-side composition of microfrontends.
+This demo takes advantage of EcmaScript Modules (ESM) to do client-side composition of microfrontends.
 Express is used for serving assets, but ideally one would have a dedicated asset server handling it (see [eik.dev](https://eik.dev/)).

 ## Features